Robot Sound Interpretation: Combining Sight and Sound in Learning-Based Control: Simulation experiments

 \subsection{Robotic Environments}

-We examine different robot platforms as well as fully and partially observable environments.
-We design two environments which are implemented in PyBullet~\cite{coumans2019}.
-The Kuka environment uses a location-fixed Kuka-IIWA arm, while the TurtleBot environment uses a mobile TurtleBot3 Waffle Pi.
+We design two environments to show that our model can be applied to different robotic platforms and tasks.
+The environments are implemented using PyBullet~\cite{coumans2019}.
+The Kuka environment uses a location-fixed Kuka-IIWA arm, while the TurtleBot environment uses a mobile TurtleBot3.